2009 Canadian Olympic Curling Trials

-The 2009 Canadian Olympic Curling Trials were held December 6–13, 2009 at Rexall Place in Edmonton.
+The 2009 Canadian Olympic Curling Trials (branded as the 2009 Tim Hortons Roar of the Rings presented by Monsanto for sponsorship reasons) were held December 6–13, 2009 at Rexall Place in Edmonton.
 The event is also known and advertised as Roar of the Rings.
 The winner of the men's and women's events represented Canada at the 2010 Winter Olympics.
 Canada was guaranteed a team in each event as hosts.

 Canadian Olympic qualification process

 For both men's and women's categories, a pool of sixteen teams is designated as eligible to be Canada's representative at the 2010 Olympics.
 From the pool of sixteen, four teams are selected to qualify directly for the 2009 Canadian Curling Trials, "The 2009 Roar of the Rings".
 The remaining twelve teams compete in a pre-trials tournament, which is a triple-knockout bonspiel, with four teams advancing to the eight-team trials.
 The winner of the trials represents Canada at the 2010 Olympics.

 Pool of sixteen

 For each of the three curling seasons from 2006-07 to 2008-09, four teams are named to the pool of sixteen, resulting in a total of twelve teams in the pool by the end of the 2008-09 season.
 The four teams are the following: